TIBCOSoftware/snappydata/README.md

 - **High availability not just Fault tolerance**: Data is instantly replicated (one at a time or batch at a time) to other nodes in the cluster and is deeply integrated with a membership based distributed system to detect and handle failures instantaneously providing applications with continuous HA.
 - **Durability and recovery:** Data can also be managed on disk and automatically recovered.
 Utilities for backup and restore are bundled.

-Read SnappyData [docs](complete docs) for a more detailed list of all features and semantics.
+Read SnappyData [docs](https://github.com/SnappyDataInc/snappydata/tree/master/docs) for a more detailed list of all features and semantics.

 ## Getting started

 ###Objectives

-- **In-memory Column and Row tables**: Illustrate both SQL syntax and Spark API to create and manage column tables for large data and illustrate how row tables can be used for reference data and can be replicated to each node in the cluster.
+- **In-memory Column and Row tables**: Illustrate both SQL syntax and the Spark API to create and manage column tables for large data and illustrate how row tables can be used for reference data and can be replicated to each node in the cluster.
 - **OLAP, OLTP operations**: We run analytic class SQL queries (full scan with aggregations) on column tables and fully distributed join queries and observe the space requirements as well as the performance of these queries.
 For OLTP, we run simple update queries - you can note the Spark API extensions to support mutations in Spark.
 - **AQP**: We run the same analytic queries by creating adjunct stratified samples to note the performance difference - can we get close to interactive query performance speeds?
 - **Streaming with SQL**: We ingest twitter streams into both a probabilistic data structure for TopK time series analytics and the entire stream (full data set) into a row table.
 We run both ad-hoc queries on these streams (modeled as tables) as well as showcase our first preview for continuous querying support.
 What SnappyData demonstrates here is simpler, SQL centric abstractions on top of Spark streaming.
 And, of course, ingestion into the built-in store.